ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

   the Preconnection.
 For example, if the Local and Remote Endpoints are TCP host candidates, then a TCP simultaneous open {{?RFC9293}} will be performed.
-  However, if the set of Local Endpoints includes server reflexive candidates, such as those provided by STUN, a Rendezvous action will race candidates in the style of the ICE algorithm {{?RFC8445}} to perform NAT binding discovery and initiate a peer-to-peer connection.
+  However, if the set of Local Endpoints includes server reflexive candidates, such as those provided by STUN (Session Traversal Utilities for NAT) {{?RFC5389}}, a Rendezvous action will race candidates in the style of the ICE (Interactive Connection Establishment) algorithm {{?RFC8445}} to perform NAT binding discovery and initiate a peer-to-peer connection.

 ### Data Transfer Objects and Actions {#datatransfer}